assem449/FocusGuardian/README.md

 ## 📄 License

 MIT License.
-Built with ❤️ by \[Your Name] — for focus, not surveillance.
+Built with ❤️ by \Assem — for focus, not surveillance.

 ---